 Since the beginning of the school year, and even the start of the new semester, LAPS bus drivers have reported an increasing number of cars, throughout Los Alamos County, driving through the stop arm and flashing red lights of LAPS school buses.
-Last semester, 65+ cars ran a bus stop arm; in the past month alone, 20+ cars have driven through a bus stop arm.
+What will it take to get you to stop for the flashing red lights?

 Rules of the Road

 Each and every driver can do their part by remembering school bus safety rules and tips.

 - First, drive slowly and look for children waiting at the bus stop, walking or riding their bicycles to school.

 - Second, know what the flashing lights indicate.
 A red flashing light with the extended stop arm means traffic is required to stop, even in both directions of a two-lane road.
 Yellow flashing lights mean the bus is preparing to stop, so proceed with caution.

 - Finally, follow all school zone speed limits, look for students in crosswalks and never pass a bus on the outside of a turn.

 Los Alamos Public Schools is asking for the community’s help with student safety.
 Last semester, 100 vehicles in Los Alamos drove past school buses picking up or dropping off students.
 From Barranca Mesa to Pajarito Acres, vehicles of every description failed to obey the law, creating danger for students going to or from school.
 And, bus drivers have already reported six violations in January 2020.